hgoldhammer/ChatAppBenchmark/README.md

 # ChatAppBenchmark
-The ChatApp Benchmark implementation for CAF, concept from Pony-Team.
+The ChatApp Benchmark implementation for CAF, concept from Pony-Team (see Run Actor Run II.pdf).